 I don’t think streaming is Browsec’s strong suit as the decrease in speed makes for a bad experience with buffering, and many websites block it.

-However, it was great to see that even the free servers could unblock BBC iPlayer and Funimation during my tests.
+However, it was great to see that even the free servers worked with BBC iPlayer and Funimation during my tests.
 The paid servers performed better because I managed to stream without any buffering issues.
-However, I couldn't unblock Netflix, Disney+, and HBO Max with neither free nor paid servers.
+However, the VPN doesn't work with Netflix, Disney+, and HBO Max platforms with neither free nor paid servers.

 Unblocked: BBC iPlayer and Funimation

-Browsec can unblock BBC iPlayer and Funimation, but the streaming can take a while on the free version due to slow speeds.
+Browsec works with BBC iPlayer and Funimation, but the streaming can take a while on the free version due to slow speeds.

-The premium UK server performed the best and provided a great streaming experience without any buffering.
+The premium UK server performed the best and provided a great local streaming experience without any buffering.

-Browsec also helped me unblock Funimation and Hotstar.
+Browsec also worked well with other local platforms in my region, such as Funimation and Hotstar.
 However, the slow speeds and a lot of buffering kept me from enjoying my favorite shows.

-HBO Max didn't fare well either.
-I connected to the US server, loaded up the webpage, and got a black screen.
-The same thing happened when I tried streaming Amazon Prime Video.
+My US team confirmed the VPN didn’t work with Hulu as well.
+They connected to the US server, loaded up the webpage, and got a black screen.
+The same thing happened when I tried streaming my local Amazon Prime Video.

 Netflix US doesn’t work with Browsec as the webpage loads up but just pushes a “Remind Me” button when the show becomes available in your region.

-Even as I tried accessing Netflix Japan, I couldn't get around to Netflix's error messages.
-I experienced the same issue when I tried Belgium, Hong Kong, Germany, Australia, and a few other countries.
+Even when the Asian team tried Netflix Japan, they couldn't get around Netflix's error messages.
+Global teams in Belgium, Hong Kong, Germany, Australia, and a few other countries experienced the same issue when they tried their local Netflix libraries.

 Speeds — Fast Speeds, But Only With a Premium Subscription